eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Provide Workflow Trigger

 Integrates a workflow trigger button in order to execute workflows from or with this resource.
+Shapes with an integrated workflow trigger are ALWAYS shown in read mode and NEVER shown in edit mode.

 Used Path: `shui:provideWorkflowTrigger`